 “Whatever your vision is, put it in a painting, or it could be a collage from photographs or stick figures.
 It doesn’t matter how the message comes out, if you can put it on something that everyone can look at, and then we can share that and let it travel throughout.”

-Her hope is that this project can become a traveling installation throughout Canada, sharing one another’s stories across the provinces.
+Her hope is that this project can become a traveling installation throughout Canada that shares these stories across the provinces.

 “We’re all immigrants in a way.
 We all have a story to tell.
-Some, more severe than others.
+Some more than others.
 Now that’s pure therapy.
-If they get to talk very, you know, anonymous, they don’t have to write their name on it, but to let all of us see what happened, how did they come here, and what have they lived through to get here.
+If they get to talk anonymously, they don’t have to write their name on it, but to let all of us see what happened, how did they come here, and what have they lived through to get here.
 Are they grateful?

 “We’re enormously grateful that our kids were born in Canada and are Canadians, and everything Canada stands for.
 And so, for them, do they feel the same?”

 I’m in awe of Rita and her tireless vigil to spread art into everyone’s life.
-For her it goes beyond aesthetics, it’s almost as if she’s rewiring everyone to access a part of themselves, a part that makes everyone a better version of who they already are.
+For her it goes beyond aesthetics.
+It’s almost as if she’s rewiring everyone to help them access a part of themselves, a part that makes them a better version of who they already are.

 “You’re Actually Processing Life”